Scenario: AVD — Enclave in Existing Tenant

 Grant: Block

-Logic: "Block Office 365 for AVD-Enclave-FCI-Users — unless the traffic arrives from the Azure Firewall public IP."
+Logic: "Block all cloud apps for AVD-Enclave-FCI-Users-MESG — unless the traffic arrives from the Azure Firewall public IP.
+AVD broker apps are excluded so the initial connection is not blocked."

-Fires when a resource requests the c1 auth context.
-Blocks the context from any device not carrying the CSA tag.
+Fires when a resource requests the c1 auth context (CUI-labeled content or CUI SharePoint sites).
+Blocks the context from any device not carrying the extension attribute tag.

 Users: